-(f) Lead Auditor interacts directly with the Auditee in order to plan the audit in detail, keeping the QP(s) and ACI informed.
+(f) Lead Auditor interacts directly with the Auditee in order to plan the audit in detail.
+The customers will be informed by ACI.

-As a guideline, the audit may be performed by two auditors for two days.
-The customer has the responsibility to define the duration of the Audit and number of auditors if more or less time/auditors are required to meet their requirements dependent on the scope of the audit.
+As a guideline, the audit may be performed by two auditors for two days The ACI will propose the duration of the Audit and number of auditors considering the scope of the audit.